TAPevents/tap-i18n/README.md

       });
     }

-Notes:
-* Read TAPi18n.setLanguage() documentation in the API section below.
+* Read TAPi18n.setLanguage() documentation in the API section above.
 * If you won't set a language on startup your project will be served in the default language: English.
 * You probably want to show a loading indicator until the language is ready (as shown in the example), otherwise the templates in your projects will be in English until the language will be ready.

-### Configuring tap-i18n build process:
+### Configuring TAPi18n build process:

-To configure tap-i18n add the **project-tap.i18n** configuration file to your **project root** (the values below are the defaults):
+To configure TAPi18n add the **project-tap.i18n** configuration file to your **project root** (the values below are the defaults):

     project-root/project-tap.i18n
     -----------------------------